MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Additional hardware and software considerations apply in your design planning:

 -  We recommend that you run SQL Server on computers with the NTFS file format.
 -  There must be at least 1024 MB of free disk space for the operational and data warehouse database.
-It is enforced at the time of database creation, and it will likely grow significantly after setup.
+It's enforced at the time of database creation, and it will likely grow significantly after setup.
 -  .NET Framework 4 is required.
 -  .NET Framework 4.8 is supported from Operations Manager 2022.
--  Reporting Server is not supported on Windows Server Core.
+-  Reporting Server isn't supported on Windows Server Core.

 ::: moniker range="=sc-om-2016"